 Theresa Taggart is an Administrative Assistant at CIMH.
 She comes to the Center with the knowledge of grant management skills, along with HR experience.
 Theresa received her Associates Degree with a concentration on Business Management and is currently working on her Bachelor in Science with a concentration in Psychology.
 Prior to CIMH, Theresa worked as the Administrative Assistant/Grants at Columbia University Medical Campus in the Sociomedical Science Department.

 Celia Bùi Lê is an Administrative Assistant at CIMH.
 She received her Bachelor of Arts in Linguistics and East Asian Studies from Columbia University.
 Prior to CIMH, Celia was a Fellow at Asian Pacific Islander Political Alliance (API PA) working to mobilize the API vote in Pennsylvania.
 She has also done community organizing and linguistic fieldwork in both Vietnam and the US.
-Celia has a background in qualitative research, language justice, visual arts, and climate mitigation/adaptation.
+Celia has a background in qualitative research, language justice, visual arts, and heritage preservation.